 The Federal announcement lacks details, and implementation could take two years or longer.
 However, a scientific assessment of plastic in the environment is already underway.

-Much of the recent concern around plastics has emanated from growing plastic pollution in our oceans – according to ICUN, plastics make up 80% of all marine debris.
-In Atlantic Canada, our fishing industry is a major source of ocean plastic.
-Extended Producer Responsibility would require companies making fishing gear to take more responsibility.
-Along with education and stricter enforcement, extended producer responsibility for fishing gear will be the most effective way to reduce the loss of fishing gear, such as rope and traps.
+EPR would require companies making fishing gear to take more responsibility, too.
+Along with education and stricter enforcement, EPR for fishing gear will be the most effective way to reduce the loss of fishing gear, such as rope and traps.

 We’re thankful to our members for contributing to these changes by making their voices heard by signing petitions, making phone calls and sending emails.
 Canadians have clearly expressed their concern about plastic pollution.

 The Ecology Action Centre first got its start as an initiative to increase recycling in Halifax nearly 50 years ago.
 Thanks for helping us continue our legacy.
 We can’t wait to see what we can achieve in the coming year.